Below you will find our team of staff members composing the Divsion.

-Dr. Manuel Alejandro Pérez will begin as the Assistant Vice President for Equity & Community Inclusion (interim) on Wednesday, September 13th.
+Dr. Manuel Alejandro Pérez is the Assistant Vice President for Equity & Community Inclusion (interim).
 He identifies as a queer Xicanx, native Spanish-speaker, Sacramento native who comes from a Mexican migrant and immigrant background.
 Manuel has committed over 15 years of service and work experience to different areas of the CSU, UC, community college, and private university systems of higher education in California.
 Most recently, Manuel has served as the Dean of Equity Programs & Pathways at American River College in Sacramento.
 In this role, he has supported the efforts of equity, access, and support services and programs for disproportionately impacted communities for more than eight years.

 A Los Rios Community College transfer student, Manuel received his Bachelor’s degree in Communication Studies with a minor in Ethnic Studies from Santa Clara University, and his Master’s degree in Communication Studies from San Diego State University.
 In May 2017, Manuel completed his doctorate in education from the University of San Francisco in International & Multicultural Education.
 Within the Sacramento community, Manuel is the Co-Artistic Director for Grupo Folklórico Los Alteños, a non-profit organization and Mexican folklórico dance company.
 He has nearly 25 years of experience as a dancer.